adam-ben-rhaiem/plant-health/README.md

-# Plant Health Monitoring System
+# 🌱 Plant Health Monitoring System

+> **A smart solution for next-generation agriculture using IoT, AI, and web technologies.**

+## 🚀 Overview
-This project was realized as part of an academic module to develop an innovative solution for monitoring plant health using IoT and AI technologies.
-The system aims to capture data from sensors, display it to users via a Progressive Web App (PWA), and provide AI-based insights into whether the environmental conditions are suitable for plant growth.
-Additionally, the system offers location-based services to direct users to the nearest agricultural centers.
+This project was developed as part of an academic module, focusing on delivering an innovative solution to **monitor plant health** in real time.
+Leveraging **IoT sensors**, **AI models**, and a responsive **Progressive Web App (PWA)**, the system provides users with insightful data on plant environments and directs them to nearby agricultural centers when support is needed.

 ## Created by:
 - Adam Ben Rhaiem